FIVE MOST SURPRISING FINDS

 The deindustrialization of the Rust Belt played out over twenty years.
 But AI-driven automation operates at the speed of software deployment, not the speed of physical infrastructure replacement.
 A company does not need to build a new factory to replace its customer service representatives with an AI chatbot.
 It needs a software license and a weekend.

-MIT economists Daron Acemoglu and Pascual Restrepo documented a crucial finding: automation does not merely eliminate jobs — it restructures the labor market in ways that increase inequality (Acemoglu & Restrepo, Journal of Political Economy, vol. 128, no. 6, 2020).
+MIT economists Daron Acemoglu and Pascual Restrepo documented a crucial finding — automation does not merely eliminate jobs.
+It restructures the labor market in ways that increase inequality (Acemoglu & Restrepo, Journal of Political Economy, vol. 128, no. 6, 2020).
 The new jobs it creates usually demand more education and technical skill than the old ones.
 Displaced workers without the right credentials are pushed into worse jobs or out of the workforce entirely.

 “The most dangerous creation of any society is the man who has nothing to lose.”